-Everyone, regardless of age, should eat an adequate amount of protein to maintain normal hair production.
+Everyone, regardless of age, should eat enough protein to maintain normal hair production.
 Protein is found in meat, chicken, fish, eggs, some cheese, dried beans, tofu, grains and nuts.

 Be gentle with your hair

-- Avoid tight hairstyles, such as braids, buns or ponytails.
+- Avoid tight hairstyles, such as braids, buns or ponytail.

 - Avoid twisting, rubbing or pulling your hair.